victorisildur/javascript/timepicker/README.md

     /* Callback when you click positive button.
        Now do whatever you want with hour and minutes!
      */
+     console.debug('selected hour:min is %s:%s', hour, min);
 });
 ```

+Yes, that's all!
+No css is required because they are built in by webpack.

+It's webpack, browserify compatible, the plugin only depends on '$'.

 # Prerequisites

+* zepto.js
-    * body should be 100% width and height, and its position is not static
+* body should be 100% width and height, and its position shall not be static
 * phone width be greater than 300px

 # Comments

-Not so fast, it's not completed, and I'll try to make the 1.0.0 version today.
+Sorry for no pictures and demos, coming soon.